haavardtysland/lyric-generator/README.md

 ## Preprocessing of lyrics

 The lyrics available through Genius.com requires some preprocessing to work with.
-For example, there are alot of instances of non-relevant text like above a verse to show what verse it is or who is singing it.
+For example, there are alot of instances of irrelevant text like above a verse to show what verse it is or who is singing it.
 An example from the song "Shape of You" by Ed Sheeran:

 `[Verse 1]`<br>
 A club isn't the best place to find a lover<br>